Skip to Main Content

 Toward the pursuit of excellence

-When you join the Gordon Honors Institute (GHI), you’re committing to a heightened level of academic and vocational excellence during your college journey and beyond.
-The Gordon Honors Institute is a community of scholars and is comprised of scholarship programs for first-year students as well as honors programs for sophomores through seniors.
+The Global Honors Institute is committed to a heightened level of academic and professional excellence during your college journey and beyond.
+When you join GHI you are joining a community of scholars comprised of scholarship programs for first-year students as well as honors programs for sophomores through seniors.

 1. Vision & Values